Skip to content

 end

 Each invoke block maps the event payload to the service's keyword arguments.
-A single handler can invoke multiple services — they all react to the same event.
+A single Event class can invoke multiple services — they all react to the same event.
+If no block is given, the full payload is passed through as params.

 Sync vs async invocation